Amazon starts offering healthcare service to other employers

 By Jeffrey Dastin

-March 17 (Reuters) - Amazon.com Inc AMZN.O is expanding its virtual healthcare service to other Washington-state employers starting Wednesday and to its own employees nationwide this summer, the company said in a press release.
+March 17 (Reuters) - Amazon.com Inc AMZN.O is expanding its virtual healthcare service to other Washington state employers starting on Wednesday and to its own employees and other businesses nationwide this summer, the company said in a news release.

-The news shows how the No. 2 U.S. private employer is diving further into healthcare, the latest industry it has aimed to disrupt after retail, enterprise technology and Hollywood.
+The move shows how the No. 2 U.S. private employer is diving further into healthcare, the latest industry it has aimed to disrupt after retail, enterprise technology and Hollywood.

 Amazon is now delivering prescription medications through an online pharmacy it launched last year and earlier worked with Berkshire Hathaway Inc BRKa.N and JPMorgan Chase & Co JPM.N on lowering care costs in a now-disbanded venture called Haven.